DinhTech/milestone-1-front-end-resume-w-contact-form-DinhTech/README.md

 ● Repository on Github Repository has consistent commits (not just a few commits the day before it is due).

-o Commit messages describe the code changes within the commit.
+● Commit messages describe the code changes within the commit.

 ● Repository has a README.md.

-o README.md has a Trello link and Trello is public.
+● README.md has a Trello link and Trello is public.

-o README.md has a citations summary.
+● README.md has a citations summary.

 ● Any “borrowed” code has in-line comment citations.